cysouw/diathesis/text/c05_preverbs.md

 ### [ –N | NA ] Preverb adjectival causative {#sec:preverb-adjectival-causative}

 Many adjectives can be turned into verbs by adding a prefix.
-The semantic effect is to turn a state, like *grün sein* 'to be green [@Next a] into a causative process *begrünen* 'to make green' [@Next b].
+The semantic effect is to turn a state, like *grün sein* 'to be green [@next a] into a causative process *begrünen* 'to make green' [@next b].

 :::ex
 a.
 Der Balkon ist grün.
 b.
 Ich begrüne den Balkon.
 :::

 The causer can with some verbs be expressed with a regular agentive *durch* or *von* prepositional phrase in the intransitive alternant.
-This sounds most natural with inanimate causers [@Next].
+This sounds most natural with inanimate causers [@next].
 See also [@sec:preverb-inverted-passives] on inverted passives.

 :::ex
 a.
 Er ist matt vom Sport.
 b.
 Der Sport ermattet ihn.
 :::

-Comparatives like *besser* 'better' are considered as adjectives here [@Next].
+Comparatives like *besser* 'better' are considered as adjectives here [@next].

 :::ex
 a.
 Die Lebensbedingungen sind heutzutage besser.
 b.
 Ich verbessere die Lebensbedingungen.
 :::

-With some verbs the causative also needs an umlaut, e.g. with *kurz* 'short' [@Next a,b], or an umlaut is lost in the causative, e.g. with *böse* 'angry' [@Next c,d]; see also [@sec:case-umlaut-adjectival-causative].
+With some verbs the causative also needs an umlaut, e.g. with *kurz* 'short' [@next a,b], or an umlaut is lost in the causative, e.g. with *böse* 'angry' [@next c,d]; see also [@sec:case-umlaut-adjectival-causative].

 :::ex
 a.
 Die Frist ist kurz.